nightsky737/scritch_scratch/README.md

 Neural nets and models have always just been a black box to me, and well, it's still a black box but it's now RGB(1, 1, 1) instead of RGB(0, 0, 0)

 I also did part of this project prior to shipwrecked, having written most of the base backprop from scratch library as part of another program, and then extending it with the creation of the model based on my backprop and a jax model from nearish scratch for reference and learning more about the loss and activations fxns.
 I was about halfway through that when shipwrecked started, and thus have logged 15 more hours finishing the jax and homemade ffnn and the homemade cnn.

-For future me:
-It's always the dumb stuff like proper ffnn initialization that makes things blow up/not learn.
-It was honeslty amazing how the acc jumped after I fixed the ffnn in the cnn at the end.
-THere are like so many moving brain exploding parts in these things that its kinda impressive how people can make llms when this is already so hard.

 # Other notes:
 There isn't much actual data pipelining (ie val, shuffle, data cleaning, etc, this is more just focused on the model itself.)